Fariba-Kamani/lets-padel/README.md

 ### Imagery

-All images that have been used on the website have been resized, using [Image Resizer.com](https://imageresizer.com/), converted to web.p format using [FreeConver](https://www.freeconvert.com/jpg-to-webp) and compressed using [tinify](https://tinypng.com/) to be optimized for using on the website and help loading the website faster for the users.
+All images that have been used on the website have been resized, using [Image Resizer.com](https://imageresizer.com/), converted to webp format using [FreeConver](https://www.freeconvert.com/jpg-to-webp) and compressed using [tinify](https://tinypng.com/) to be optimized for using on the website and help loading the website faster for the users.

 The headers on all three pages have a background image of a padel court taken from, https://psauction.com/item/view/975429/mobil-komplett-padelbana-instantpadel-duo-10x20m-ny-och-ej-monterad, to give the user the same feeling as being on the padel court.